12.01.2024

 Communication

 Being able to communicate on both a professional and personal level is another skill that makes it easier to live together.
-These necessary meeting places enable comfortable seating landscapes that invite you to sit in different positions, and Footrest chairs hat bring learners together at eye level.
+These necessary meeting places enable comfortable seating landscapes that invite you to sit in different positions, and footrest chairs that bring learners together at eye level.

 On raised open spaces with blackboards or digital screens, learners can gain confidence in presenting and arguing and the seated audience can practise active listening and asking questions.